-Young nymphs from a few cm available (L2 / L3).
+Young nymphs of a few cm available (L2 / L3).
 The sex is still unknown.

-This species is also known as walking leaf.
+This species is also known as leaf insect.
 Formerly known as the species Phyllium sp.
-Wandering leaves are block Phasmida, where the stick insects covered.
-Phyllium philippinicus has also received a number psg, namely PSG 278.
+Leaf insects belong to Phasmida, where the stick insects are also covered.
+Phyllium philippinicus has also received the number PSG 278.
 Phyllium sp. occurs naturally in the Philippines.

-This is the most well-liked type of leaf insect, because it keeps the easiest of all is walking leaves.
-Wandering leaves only it difficult to keep healthy than most stick insects.
+This is the most well-liked type of leaf insect, because it's easiest to keep of all the leaf insects.
+It is a step-up from stick insects though.
 Read more in this caresheet to learn more about the care.

-This kind so resembles a leaf, hence the name wandering leaves.
+This kind so resembles a leaf, hence the name leaf insect.
 They are flattened from above and below, and have lobes to the legs.
-They are often colored bright green as a teenager, but very occasionally there are found brown, yellow or pinkish variants of this type.
+They are often colored bright green, but very occasionally there are found brown, yellow or pinkish variants of this type.

 What is striking is the large difference between males and females.
 The females are larger, thicker and wider than the males.
-When they are grown they have broad dekvleugels, but not under wings.
-The adult males are just narrow with long wings and among small dekvleugels.
-If nymph the width difference already visible between the sexes.
+When they are grown they have broad abdomen, but not under wings.
+The adult males are just narrow with long wings and among small abdomen.
+When in nymphstate the width difference is already visible between the sexes.

-The female is about 6 and the guy 7 cm long.
+The adult female can become approximatly 6 and the males 7 cm long.

 This kind of walking leaf is very quiet.
-She does not move much during the day.
-When handling may or vibrate them like the wind.
-They also often runs jerky to mimic the wind.
+They do not move much during the day.
+When handling they may vibrate like the wind.
+They also often run jerky to mimic the wind.
 Males can fly once they are mature, the females can not.

 In the evening you can see them, however, move it and eat, because they are nocturnal animals.

-This kind of eating burrs and oak leaf.
+This species eats blackberry and oak leaves.
 You can keep the branches and leaves fresh longer by placing them in a cup of water.
-Cover the top of the cup, so that the nymphs can not fall into the water and thus drown.
+Cover the top of the cup, so that the nymphs can not fall into the water and then drown.

-Young nymphs are best oak and blackberry are conducted.
-Sometimes the little ones too small to nibble at the edge of a leaf, you can at young nymphs therefore best the edges of leaves tear on cutting.
+Young nymphs are best oak and blackberry conducted.
+Sometimes the little ones are too small to nibble at the edge of a leaf, therefore it's good to tear the leaves a bit.